-Parents as Teachers recognizes that the primary role of the parent educator, in relation to child abuse and neglect, parental mental health issues, domestic violence and parental substance abuse issues, is to help families experiencing these issues connect with and receive appropriate assessment and services.
+Parents as Teachers recognizes that the primary role of the parent educator, in relation to child abuse and neglect, parental mental health issues, Intimate Partner Violence and parental substance abuse issues, is to help families experiencing these issues connect with and receive appropriate assessment and services.
+Documentation of these concerns will be made in the family file.